vocdoni/blind-csp/README.md

 The CSP server cannot see the payload of what is being signed (it is blinded) and since the server cannot see what is signing a valid signature proof provided by the CSP might be reused or requested for a different validation process.
 This is not something is desired to happen because the voter can then vote on processes where is not allowed to.

-For making the CSP voter approval valid only for a specific process (identified by a 20 bytes word: processId), a deterministic key derivation is used.
+For making the CSP voter approval valid only for a specific process (identified by a 20 bytes word: electionId), a deterministic key derivation is used.
 So the CSP is only required to publish a single root public key.
 The specific per-process keys will be computed independently by all parties (CSP will derive its election private key and the process organizers will derive the election public key).